 Wrinkles can appear anywhere on the body, though certain areas are prone to developing skin crevices, folds, and crinkles.
 Here are some of the prime areas where wrinkles are usually found on the body.

 - Above the elbows

-In most cases, wrinkling in these areas is caused by excessive sun exposure or loose skin.
-Genetics also play a role in the development of wrinkled skin, as well as the inevitable process of aging.
+In most cases, wrinkles in these areas are caused by excessive sun exposure or loose skin.
+Genetics also plays a role in the development of wrinkled skin, as well as the inevitable process of aging.
 Staying out of the sun and wearing a broad-spectrum, high SPF sunscreen, staying hydrated, and keeping the skin nourished with a proper diet and skin care regimen can help to prevent premature wrinkling of the skin while lessening the appearance of the unavoidable kinds of wrinkles that come as we age.

 The main factors that lead to wrinkle formation are advanced age and solar damage.
 The type of change that occurs in the aged skin is wholly different from the change that is a result of sun exposure, however, and it is important to note the difference between the two types of skin wrinkling.

 As people age, their skin becomes altered just as any tissue or organ would.
 The changes occur as a result of the skin loosening and developing fine lines over time, and the relative thickness of a person’s skin as it loses tissue and collagen over time.
 This eventual thinning occurs in what is known as the epidermis, and in the dermo-epidermal junction, or the padding between skin layers.
 As a person ages, these components of the skin begin to atrophy, leading to deeper and deeper wrinkles.
 The subcutaneous tissues such as fat, muscle, and bone also atrophy as a person ages.
 This contributes to loose, sagging skin, which facilitates skin folding and creasing.